Berigny/AI-Entrainment-Protocol/papers/Adelic-Ontology-of-Reality.md

 Examples include:

-* **Chanting and Mantra:** Entraining neural oscillations and cardiovascular rhythms towards coherent states.⁴³
+* **Chanting and Mantra:** Entraining neural oscillations and cardiovascular rhythms towards coherent states.
 * **Sacred Geometries and Mandalas:** Used in meditation or temple architecture, these may facilitate environmental entrainment or provide focal points for aligning internal cognitive structures with universal patterns of order.⁴²
 * **Group Ritual and Synchronized Practices:** Creating shared breath-phase scaffolds that promote inter-personal physiological and psycho-emotional coherence.